-During football season the document linked below provides information to designers and operators:
+During hockey season the document linked below provides information to illumination designers and facility managers:

 Athletic programs are a significant source of revenue and form a large part of the foundation of the brand identity of most educational institutions in the United States.
 We focus primarily upon the technology standards that govern the safety, performance and sustainability of these enterprises.
 We collaborate very closely with the IEEE Education & Healthcare Facilities Committee where subject matter experts in electrical power systems meet 4 times each month in the Americas and Europe.

-Our athletic and recreation facility codes and standards workgroup meets online again on January 18th, 11 AM.
+See our CALENDAR for our next colloquium on Sport facility codes and standards.
 We typically walk through the safety and sustainability concepts in play; identify commenting opportunities; and find user-interest “champions” on the technical committees who have a similar goal in lowering #TotalCostofOwnership.

 Category: Electrical, Architectural, Arts & Entertainment Facilities, Athletics

-Colleagues: Mike Anthony, Jim Harvey, Jack Janveja, Chris Ehman
+Colleagues: Mike Anthony, Jim Harvey, Jack Janveja, Jose Meijer, Scott Gibbs

 Illumination Engineering Handbook